sindhuk95/SKY130_PD_WS_DAY3/README.md

 git clone https://github.com/nickson-jose/vsdstdcelldesign.git
 ```
 once I run this command, it will create ``vsdstdcelldesign`` folder in openlane directory.
 I have got an error saying `` could not  resolve host: github.com``
 somehow I figured it was due incorrect proxy, so I used this command  `` git config --global --unset https:proxy``.
-I worked and could clone the files from github to my openlane.
+It worked and could clone the files from github to my openlane.

 ![day3-1](https://github.com/sindhuk95/SKY130_PD_WS_DAY3/assets/135046169/5fcb599b-48bf-4667-995c-2ff99e7b6358)